OPEN-NEXT/wp2.2_dev/README.md

 Alternatively, by parsing the types of files in a repository, we may infer the skills needed to contribute to a project.
 For example, the presence of [STL](https://en.wikipedia.org/wiki/STL_(file_format)) files in a repository might imply the use of 3D printing skills.

 There could also be indicators that require self-reporting.
 While existing files may represent the skills used to take a repository to its current state, a project could flag other skills needed for further development.
-By displaying such a "skills needed" indicator in the dashboard, prospective contributors can better understand which projects need their help and which one(s) to join.
+By displaying such a "skills needed" indicator in the dashboard, prospective contributors can better understand which projects need their help and decide which one(s) to join.

 ### Technical improvements

 Task 3.3 in the OPENNEXT project is deploying a [Wikibase](https://www.wikiba.se/) graph database to record metadata on open source hardware products.
 This database will implement a new, standardised data model – partially derived from the [Open Know-How Manifest specification](https://app.standardsrepo.com/MakerNetAlliance/OpenKnowHow/src/branch/master/1) – for describing all aspects of a product such as its bill of materials (BOM) or manufacturing information (e.g. materials, production method).
-We plan to collaborate with task 3.3 by contributing our data-mining efforts while benefitting from the web hosting that they will set up.
-If `osdash` can be hosted with the Wikibase instance, then we can replace the current Pythonanywhere hosting which is running on a low-performance plan.
+We plan to collaborate with task 3.3 by contributing our data-mining efforts while benefiting from the web hosting that they will set up.
+If `osdash` can be hosted with the Wikibase instance, then we can replace the current PythonAnywhere hosting which is running on a lower-performance plan.

 As noted above, `osmine` saves the timestamp of when each repository was mined.
 During development, it was realised that since it can take several minutes to mine a repository, it is conceivable that new commits or tickets were added during that time.
-Therefore, the "last mined" timestamp is currently set to end of the mining process.
+Therefore, the "last mined" timestamp is currently set to the end of the mining process.
 This would avoid future runs of `osmine` to retrieve data that have previously been saved.
 However, if new commits or tickets are indeed created when mining, then they will be missed in future runs.
 To solve this, an upcoming revision of `osmine` will set the "last mined" timestamp to the beginning of the run and check for duplicated results against previously saved data.

 Other technical improves may include, but are not limited to:

 * Implement user-configurable logging for `osmine` and `osdash` depending on if a log file is desired and at what level of detail.
-* While effort has been made to maintain the GitHub and Wikifactory specific data-mining code as independent modules, there are still hard-coded elements across the `osmine` scripts to accomodate those platforms.
+* While effort has been made to maintain the GitHub- and Wikifactory-specific data-mining code as independent modules, there are still hard-coded elements across the `osmine` scripts to accomodate those platforms.
 We hope to implement a proper plug-in system where platform-specific code are truly self-contained and called by the main data-mining module `osmine/miner/mine.py` (which would be fully generalised).
 * Develop data-mining plug-ins for GitLab and generic Git repositories.
 If the latter is particularly successful, it could even supplant at least parts of the GitHub and GitLab modules.
+* Optionally support using task 3.3's Wikibase instance as data storage instead of a local data file.
 * If resources permit, incorporate [unit testing](https://en.wikipedia.org/wiki/Unit_testing) across all Python code in this repository.
 This is a software testing technique where dedicated testing code is written for all elements of a program.
 Comprehensive unit testing will take an intensive effort to implement but greatly improve the reliability and long-term maintainability of the code.
 * Further improve documentation by:
   * Creating dedicated documentation beyond this README file.